irvirv/cbsecurity_template/readme.md

 This is a template using cbsecurity with the default cbauth module used for auth

-The example users to log in with are joe_student, sally_prof, billy_tech, or jane_admin.
-ALl have password of "test".
+The example users to log in with are  -

+ - joe_student (has view permission)

+ - sally_prof (has view, update and create permissions)

+ - billy_tech (has admin permission)

+ - jane_admin (has all permissions  - view, create, update, and admin).

+ All users have password of "test".

 To run app follow these steps -

 Create a test folder.

-In new folder using commandBox run - coldbox create app skeleton=https://github.com/irvirv/cbsecurity_template/archive/master.zip --installColdBox
+In folder created using commandBox run - coldbox create app skeleton=https://github.com/irvirv/cbsecurity_template/archive/master.zip --installColdBox

-change directory to subfolder created  - cd securecbauth
+change directory in commandbox to subfolder created by above  - cd securecbauth

-run  - server start
+in commandbox run  - server start

+first time running give it a few seconds to spin up